centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/templates.md

     “Web-Server-Apache”

-When the services of a host are generated from host templates, it is possible that certain services generated are not checked by the supervision tool.
+When the services of a host are generated from host templates, it is possible that certain services generated are not checked by the monitoring tool.
 In this case, it is necessary to disable the services that are not used (but not to delete them).
 In case of deletion of services, regeneration of services of the host from host templates will re-create the deleted services.